Tarmean/tarmean.github.io/branch_and_bound.md

         inContext (Depth depth) (WCost {totalCost, nodeCount}) = WSlack (totalCost + nodeCount * depth)

 Now we can build our next monad transformer.
 Annoyingly, slack must be global because we want to adjust it for future passes whenever we find a new and better solution.
-Context could live in a `ReaderT` monad, and `Cost` in a `WriterT`, but we will put them in a single `StateT` to simplify things later on. `Stream` is some version of `ListT`-done-right.
+Context could live in a `ReaderT` monad, and `Cost` in a `WriterT`, but we will put them in a single `StateT` to keep things simple. `Stream` is some version of `ListT`-done-right.

     newtype BoundM c o s m a = BoundM { unBoundM :: StateT (c,o) (Stream (StateT s m)) a }